rlsvarinskis/MapProjections/README.md

 ## Controls

 Click and drag to move the map around.
+Scroll in to zoom in.
 Middle click to rotate around the center.

  - SPACE to reorient north up and south down.
  - X to toggle between locked north mode.